contactandyc/another-c-library/1_getting_started.md

 drwxr-xr-x  10 ac  staff  320 Sep 11 10:04 1_test_setup
 ```

-The dates and user will likely be different.
+The date and user will likely be different.
 Each illustration is named based upon the general application and the order within the chapter.
 I will often reference that code is in a given directory.
-The expectation is that you would know how to change to that directory.
-That can be done by using the following command.
+The expectation is that you would know how to change to that directory demonstrated below.

 In the following, you would be expected to replace directory with the given directory
 ```bash